 \section{Conclusions}

-We explored the impact of using multi-year data. to improve the quality of the automatic classification of parcels from satellite image time series.
-We showed that training a deep learning model from multi-year observations improved its ability to generalize and resulted in across-the-board better precision.
-We proposed a simple modification to a state-of-the-art network in order to model both inter- and intra-year dynamics.
-This resulted in an increase of $+6.3\%$ of mIoU.
-The effect is strongest for classes with strong temporal structures, but also impact other crop types.
-We also showed how a simple post-processing can improve the calibration of the models considered.
+We explored the impact of using multi-year data to improve the quality of the automatic classification of parcels from satellite image time series.
+We showed that training a deep learning model from multi-year observations improved its ability to generalize and better precision across the board.
+We proposed a simple modification to a state-of-the-art network to model both inter- and intra-year dynamics.
+This resulted in an increase of $+6.3\%$ of mIoU {when compared to models operating on single-year data.} The effect is most substantial for classes with strong temporal structures, but also impacts other crop types.
+We also showed how simple post-processing could improve the calibration of the models considered.

 Finally, we release both our code and our data.
-We hope that our promising results will encourage the SITS community to develop methods modeling multiple time scales simultaneously, and to release more datasets spanning several years.
+We hope that our promising results will encourage the SITS community to develop methods modeling multiple time scales simultaneously and release more datasets spanning several years.

 \FloatBarrier